 While every company will differ, the following can help guide your approach.

 Companies are evaluating which objectives or measures to disclose to comply with the principles-based requirements and meet investor and regulator expectations.
-SEC Chairman Jay Clayton noted that he "expect[s] to see meaningful qualitative and quantitative disclosure, including, as appropriate, disclosure of metrics that companies actually use in managing their affairs."
+Jay Clayton, then SEC Chairman, noted that he expects to see “meaningful qualitative and quantitative disclosure, including, as appropriate, disclosure of metrics that companies actually use in managing their affairs."
 But beyond that general guidance, companies have broad flexibility.
 Although specific to each company depending on its workforce strategy, we recommend companies consider the following, including a specific focus on two areas that significantly impacted most companies in 2020: COVID-19 and diversity, equity, and inclusion (DEI).

 Human capital resources